PA = Patient Access

 New York State Needs PAs

-More than 23,000 licensed PAs provide preventive health services, diagnose illness, develop and manage treatment plans, prescribe medications, and often serve as a patients’ principal healthcare providers.
-PAs practice in primary care, all surgical specialties, critical care, rural health, hospice, telehealth, palliative medicine, and mental health.
-These healthcare professionals provide high-quality care and have similar health outcomes as physicians, with the ability to see patients of all ages, in any setting or any specialty.
-On top of that, 40% of primary care PAs work in Health Professional Shortage Areas (HPSA) across the state.
+More than 23,000 licensed Physician Associates (PAs) provide preventive care, diagnose and treat illness, manage treatment plans, prescribe medications, and often serve as patients’ principal healthcare providers.
+Practicing in primary care, surgery, critical care, rural health, hospice, telehealth, palliative medicine, and mental health, PAs deliver high-quality care with outcomes comparable to physicians and play a vital role in expanding access across New York.